-MFIN’s vision of promoting inclusive growth drives our advocacy efforts.
-Our response to financial exclusion requires us to work for policy change and challenge those which inhibit inclusion.
+Promoting Inclusive growth driving our advocacy efforts!
+MFIN responses to financial exclusion that requires to work for policy change and challenge those which inhibit inclusion.
 Effective advocacy both immediate issues and the root causes—whether with governments, regulators, institutions, the general public, or all of these.
 An essential element of advocacy is building a relationship with those whose needs are underrepresented and bringing their interests to the attention of governments, regulators, bankers, investors, businesses, or the general public in ways that address them effectively.

 Historically MFIN was conceived and structured as a Self Regulatory Organisation (SRO) for the microfinance industry and was instituted as a Society under the Registrar of Societies (AP Societies Registration Act 2001).
 The primary objective of setting up MFIN was to establish industry standards for responsible lending and client protection.
 It promotes robust systems and processes within the NBFC-MFI sector to contribute substantially to the financial inclusion agenda of the government.

 MFIN continued its engagement with key stakeholders of the microfinance industry, specifically with the Reserve Bank of India (RBI), Ministry of Finance (MoF), MUDRA/SIDBI, UIDAI and the Ministry of Urban Development.The focus of the dialogue with these entities has been to improve the policy and business environment for the microfinance industry in the country, so that it can contribute concretely to the national agenda on financial inclusion.